Image Search with AI Models

 3.2.3 OCR Solution

 We have evaluated various open-source OCR software options, such as EasyOCR, PaddleOCR, and Tesseract OCR.
 We also considered the OCR solutions offered by major cloud platforms, including AWS, GCP, and Azure.
-However, we found that even after fine-tuning the models, the open-source OCR solutions were unable to meet our desired performance requirements.
+However, we found that the open-source OCR solutions could not meet our desired performance requirements even after fine-tuning the models.

 In our design, it is imperative to employ OCR methods for extracting crucial textual information.
 However, in practical application scenarios, the key text often appears blurry, posing challenges for accurate extraction.
-In light of this situation, we conducted an analysis of the two critical processes in OCR.
+In light of this situation, we analyzed the two critical processes in OCR.

-Regarding text detection, detecting blurry text proves arduous for text detection algorithms.
+Regarding text detection, blurry text detection is arduous for text detection algorithms.
 Our evaluation of Paddle OCR and AWS OCR revealed suboptimal results in text detection.
 Specifically, AWS OCR's text detection encountered three issues: tag omission, incomplete coverage of bounding boxes, and semantic fragmentation of bounding boxes.
 Faced with these challenges, we sought a more suitable approach that deviated from traditional text detection methods and instead adopted YOLO.
-YOLO, although not specifically designed for text detection, functions more like a boundary finder for textual images.
+Although not explicitly designed for text detection, YOLO functions more like a boundary finder for textual images.
 While conventional text detection methods can identify text boundaries in various scenarios, YOLO demonstrates even more remarkable performance when dealing with blurry text in a single scene.

-For text recognition, we opted for AWS OCR due to its absolute advantage of achieving an impressive accuracy rate of up to 98% after effectively handling text orientation challenges.
+We opted for AWS OCR for text recognition because it has the absolute advantage of achieving an impressive accuracy rate of up to 98% after effectively handling text orientation challenges.

 3.3 Text Retrieval

 Text matching is a quintessential task in Natural Language Processing (NLP).
-Drawing from experimental studies in scholarly papers, this domain can be broadly sorted into ad-hoc text retrieval, paraphrase identification, natural language inference (NLI), and question-answering (QA) matching.
+This domain can be broadly sorted from experimental studies in scholarly papers into ad-hoc text retrieval, paraphrase identification, natural language inference (NLI), and question-answering (QA) matching.
 Furthermore, additional tasks such as entity disambiguation can leverage the principles of text matching.
-Despite divergent goals across various text matching tasks, the underlying models tend to be strikingly similar, offering a level of interchangeability with potential variations in efficacy.
+Despite divergent goals across various text-matching tasks, the underlying models tend to be strikingly similar, offering a level of interchangeability with potential variations in efficacy.

-Conventionally, text matching tasks have employed a feature-centric strategy, harnessing both texts' tf-idf, BM25, or lexical-level attributes, then applying standard machine learning algorithms like Logistic Regression or Support Vector Machines for training.
+Conventionally, text-matching tasks have employed a feature-centric strategy, harnessing both texts' tf-idf, BM25, or lexical-level attributes, then applying standard machine learning algorithms like Logistic Regression or Support Vector Machines for training.
 The appeal of this methodology lies in its interpretability; however, the dependence on manual feature discovery and iterative experimentation has shown limitations in generalizability.
-Moreover, the model's performance is relatively unremarkable due to inherent restrictions in the number of features, which in turn limits the model's parameter space.
+Moreover, the model's performance is relatively unremarkable due to inherent restrictions in the number of features, limiting the model's parameter space.

 The advent of deep learning since 2012, coupled with the proliferation of powerful GPUs, has made it feasible to cultivate large deep neural networks.
-This technological renaissance has sent ripples through numerous disciplines, not least among them computer vision and natural language processing.
-Within the realm of NLP, text matching has certainly not been spared, evidenced by Microsoft's groundbreaking introduction of the Deep Structured Semantic Model (DSSM) in 2013.
+This technological renaissance has sent ripples through numerous disciplines, including computer vision and natural language processing.
+Text matching has yet to be spared within NLP, as evidenced by Microsoft's groundbreaking introduction of the Deep Structured Semantic Model (DSSM) in 2013.
 This move signified a paradigm shift, propelling text matching into the deep learning epoch.

 In our project, we deploy natural language processing models, including text-embedding-3-small, text-embedding-ada-002, and GTE Base, to generate embeddings for character text data recognized in images.
 We then calculate the cosine similarity of these text embeddings against those of query texts, which allows us to gauge the semantic relatedness of the texts.
 This approach forms the cornerstone of our text retrieval system, effectively harnessing semantic similarity to identify and retrieve relevant text information.